What Is GAP Insurance?

 If a negligent driver causes an accident that results in the total loss of your vehicle, chances are that you will also suffer injuries that require medical attention.
 If you do not have GAP insurance, not only will you be liable to repay the excess amount of your liability for the damage to your car, but you may also face large medical bills and other expenses.

 A personal injury attorney is your best advocate in these circumstances.
 They will work within New York’s “no-fault” car insurance laws to help you recover the largest available reimbursement.
-Your lawyer might also have reason to file a lawsuit on your behalf against the other driver.
+Your personal injury lawyer might also have reason to file a lawsuit on your behalf against the other driver.
 Those losses will include that portion of your auto loan that you remain liable for– after your insurer reimburses your lender for the assessed value of your car.

 Call Us for More Information About GAP Insurance